long5436/solid-corner-smoothing/README.md

 ### Using with reactivity

-you can use react and have to enable 'reSize' prop to be able to change element state according to it
+you can use react and have to enable `reSize` prop to be able to change element state according to it

 ```jsx
 const [radius, setRadius] = createSignal(60);